The Messenger of Prayers: The Sacred Legend of the Native Eagle

 Then the eagle spread its wings.

-Wider than the shadow of the mountains.
+Wider than the shadow of mountains.

 More stable than the winter wind.